 신 선 영 Sun Yung Shin

-신 선 영 Sun Yung Shin is a Korean-born creative nonfiction writer, freelance arts journalist, fiction writer, poet, editor, children’s book author, and frequent public speaker.
-She is the author of The Wet Hex which won the 2023 Society of Midland Authors Award for Poetry and was a finalist for a Minnesota Book Award; Unbearable Splendor, a book of essays and poems which won the Minnesota Book Award in 2017; as well as two other books of poetry, one of which won an Asian American Literary Award.
-She is the editor/co-editor of three anthologies of essays including What We Hunger For: Refugee and Immigrant Stories on Food and Family (2021); A Good Time for the Truth: Race in Minnesota (2016); and Outsiders Within: Writing on Transracial Adoption (2006 and second edition 2021).
-She is also the author of two illustrated books for childrenmost recently the co-authored Where We Come From, which was a finalist for a Minnesota Book Award.
+신 선 영 Sun Yung Shin is a Korean-born creative nonfiction writer, freelance arts journalist, fiction writer, poet, editor, and children’s book author.
+She is the author of the new experimental poetry/prose book Six Tones of Water co-authored with Vi Khi Nao; The Wet Hex, which won the Society of Midland Author’s Award in Poetry and was a finalist for a 2023 Minnesota Book Award; Unbearable Splendor, a book of essays/poems which won a Minnesota Book Award in 2017; and two other acclaimed books of poetry.
+She is the editor/co-editor of three anthologies of essays including What We Hunger For: Refugee and Immigrant Stories on Food and Family (2021); A Good Time for the Truth: Race in Minnesota (2016); and Outsiders Within: Writing on Transracial Adoption (2006/2021).
+She is also the author of two illustrated books for children—most recently the co-authored Where We Come From, a finalist for the 2022 Minnesota Book Award.
+She has been awarded fellowships from the Bush Foundation, the McKnight Foundation, the Minnesota State Arts Board, and the MacDowell Foundation, as well as an Asian American Literary Award.
+Forthcoming books include a picture book about legendary Detroit civil rights activists James Boggs and Grace Lee Boggs, and other projects.
+She has been teaching creative writing in community spaces, public school, and colleges and universities for two decades; with poet Su Hwang she is the co-founder of Poetry Asylum.
+She lives in Minneapolis with her family.